DreamWaQ++: Obstacle-Aware Quadrupedal Locomotion With Resilient Multi-Modal Reinforcement Learning: The Proposed Learning Framework

 \subsection{Overview}

-The context encoder, state estimator, height reconstructor, and policy networks were trained jointly with an integrated objective function to facilitate interaction between networks, thereby inducing a cooperative learning of informative latents.
-This training method resembles a few-shot meta-RL setting, where the context encoder is trained such that it produces context features as a conditioning vector to rapidly adapt the policy.
-Simultaneously, the policy is trained such that it adequately controls the robot to avoid the inference of poor context features and state estimation.
-All the learned networks were deployed into a real--world quadrupedal robot with onboard sensors without any fine-tuning.
-An overview of the whole structure of DreamWaQ++ is shown in Fig.~\ref{figure:dreamwaqpp}.
+DreamWaQ++ comprises a perception pipeline and a control pipeline, detailed throughout this section.
+All modules are jointly trained with a combination of objective functions that facilitate interaction between networks, promoting cooperative learning of informative latent features.
+This training approach resembles the context adaptation paradigm in a few-shot meta-RL setting~\cite{finn2017model,rakelly2019efficient}.
+Specifically, the context encoder is trained on a large dataset of simulated quadrupedal locomotion with extensive domain randomization, resembling the meta training phase.
+Subsequently, the learned context is used to condition the policy in real time, akin to the meta-testing phase.
+Simultaneously, the policy is trained to effectively control the robot, thereby mitigating the impact of poor context features and state estimation.
+All trained networks were deployed on a real-world quadrupedal robot with onboard sensors, without any fine-tuning.
+An overview of the entire framework is shown in Fig.~\ref{figure:dreamwaqpp}.

-We adopt an asymmetric actor-critic architecture and train it using a proximal policy optimization (PPO)~\cite{schulman2017proximal} algorithm.
-The actor receives latent features encoded from observations akin to the ones measured in real-world settings.
-These observations are typically noisy and have partial observability.
-The critic receives a privileged state, which can be obtained in simulation (see supplementary section~\ref{supp:training_env} for more details about the observations and privileged state).
-The training environment is based on the Legged Gym library~\cite{rudin2021learning} and NVIDIA Isaac Gym preview 3~\cite{makoviychuk2021isaac}.
-Further details of the training environments are presented in supplementary section~\ref{supp:training_env}.